Make your Halloween morning, party or office potluck spooky AND sweet with these easy monster eye doughnuts!

 - Cholesterol: 41mg

-Update Notes: This post was originally published in October of 2015 but was republished with step by step photos and tips in September of 2018.
+Update Notes: This post was originally published in October of 2015 but was republished with step-by-step photos and tips in September of 2018.

 Love it!
 These are so cute! 🙂